Functions tiling with several lattices: Introduction to the Steinhaus tiling problem and its variants

 \subsection{Previous results}

 Komj\'ath \cite{komjath1992lattice} answered the Steinhaus question in the affirmative in $\RR^2$ when tiling by all rotates of the set $B=\ZZ\times\Set{0}$ showing that there are such Steinhaus sets (but such a set $A$ cannot be measurable as was shown recently in \cite{kolountzakis2017measurable}).
 Sierpinski \cite{sierpinski1958probleme} showed that a bounded set $A$ which is either closed or open cannot have the lattice Steinhaus property (that is, intersect all rigid motions of $\ZZ^2$ at exactly one point -- another way to say that $A$ tiles precisely with all rotates of $\ZZ^2$).
 Croft \cite{croft1982three} and Beck \cite{beck1989lattice} showed that no bounded and measurable set $A$ can have the lattice Steinhaus property (but see also \cite{mallinikova1995}).
 Kolountzakis \cite{kolountzakis1996problem,kolountzakis1996new} and Kolountzakis and Wolff \cite{kolountzakis1999steinhaus} proved that any measurable set in the plane that has the measurable Steinhaus property must necessarily have very slow decay at infinity (any such set must have measure 1).
 In \cite{kolountzakis1999steinhaus} it was also shown that there can be no measurable Steinhaus sets in dimension $d\ge 3$ (tiling with all rotates $\rho\ZZ^d$, where $\rho$ is in the full orthogonal group) a fact that was also shown later by Kolountzakis and Papadimitrakis \cite{kolountzakis2002steinhaus} by a very different method.
 See also \cite{chan2007steinhaus,mauldin2003comments,ciucu1996remark,srivastava2005steinhaus}.
 Kolountzakis \cite{kolountzakis1997multi} looks at the case where we are only asking for our set to tile with {\em finitely many} lattices, not all rotates as in the original problem, which we are also doing in this paper.
+A very important strengthening of some of the results in \cite{kolountzakis1997multi} was given in \cite{han2001lattice}, where it was proved that a common tile for {\em two} lattices in Euclidean space always exists, and a very nice application of this fact was given to constructing a Gabor orthogonal basis for $\RR^d$ for a given lattice $K$ of translations and a given lattice $L$ of modulations, subject only to the necessary condition that $\det{K} \det{L} = 1$.
 In a major result Jackson and Mauldin \cite{jackson2002sets,jackson2002lattice} proved the existence of Steinhaus sets in the plane which tile with all rotates of $\ZZ^2$ (not necessarily measurable).
 Their method does not extend to higher dimension $d \ge 3$.
 See also \cite{mauldin2001some,jackson2003survey}.
 It was also shown in \cite{kolountzakis2017measurable} that a set $A$ which tiles with all rotates of a finite set $B$ cannot be measurable.